 - Variety – Big data extends beyond structured data, including unstructured data of all varieties: text, audio, video, click streams, log files and more.

-Bryan Smith of MSDN adds a fourth V:
+Bryan Smith of MSDN adds

 - Variability – Defined as the differing ways in which the data may be interpreted.
 Differing questions require differing interpretations.